Otis Worldwide: Buy This Undervalued Spin-Off And Industry Leader

 Otis Worldwide has a "razor/razor blade" model where the "razor" represents Equipment revenue; however, unlike other "razor/razor blade" models, Otis Worldwide's equipment business generates Gross and Operating profit to the company.
 The equipment business generates over 40% of the company's revenue and over 20% of the company's operating income.

-Within the Elevator & Escalator industry, ~1M units are sold worldwide and about half of these sales are sold in China.
+Within the Elevator & Escalator industry, ~1M units are sold worldwide, and about half of these sales are sold in China.
 Otis Worldwide estimates that they have ~16% market share of units sold.

 Source: Otis Worldwide Investor Day

 Otis is expecting that the global new equipment market to be relatively flat to slightly up.
-While China, which generates over 50% of new equipment installs is forecasted to be flat, other markets are expected to grow in the low single digit range.
+While China, which generates over 50% of new equipment installs is forecasted to be flat, other markets are expected to grow in the low single-digit range.
 Over the past 6 years, the equipment market has grown ~9%; however, the installed base has grown 50% to 16M units in the industry worldwide.

 The difference between the 9% equipment sales rate and the 50% installed base growth rate is driven by equipment modernization.
-Once units are 20 years old property owners need to modernize their equipment since the owner is competing against newer buildings.
-With new equipment installed, there is a warranty period and, ultimately, the unit goes into a service contract which includes maintenance and repair.
-With over 5M units in the Industry over 20 years old, this presents the opportunity for Otis Worldwide to drive organic growth and extend the value and life of their customer relationships.
+Once units are 20 years old, property owners need to modernize their equipment since the owner is competing against newer buildings.
+With new equipment installed, there is a warranty period, and ultimately, the unit goes into a service contract, which includes maintenance and repair.
+With over 5M units in the industry over 20 years old, this presents the opportunity for Otis Worldwide to drive organic growth and extend the value and life of their customer relationships.

 Source: Otis Worldwide Investor Day